jaredcchapman/via/README.md

 Via is not extensible.
 The maximalist progenitor of feature-bloat absurdity.

-This sidesteps the many myths and malpractices of the copy swamp and keeps its userbase concise and elite.
-(For everyone else there's ChatGPT.)
+This sidesteps the many myths and malpractices of the copy swamp and keeps its userbase concise and expert.
+(For the amateur there's ChatGPT.)

 ## Overview